The Harvard Bipolar Clinic's Dr. Gary Sachs:

-Point One: The question in bipolar diagnosis should not be "Do I have it, or not?" but rather "How much of it might I have?"
+Point One: The question in bipolar diagnosis should not be "Do I have it, or not?" but rather "How bipolar am I?"

 Medscape: ...
 It's not a categorical yes or no, you're bipolar or not, but rather, "To what extent are you bipolar?"

-Dr. Sachs: Yes, and we're not looking to replace the Diagnostic and Statistical Manual with it.
+Dr. Sachs: Yes, and we're not looking to replace the DSM...
 What we're trying to do is answer the patient's biggest question, "How likely is it that I have this disorder?"
 And it isn't that we're infallible, either; it's just that we are able to approach it more as a continuous issue, rather than as a black-and-white, yes-no.

 Point Two: Making a diagnosis will take a while.
 It is not likely to be firm at the end of a first interview.